 Naturalism May Not, Therefore, Be An Accurate View of the World

 It appears that the beginning of the Universe can be attributed to an all-powerful “extra-natural” source.
 If this source was the supernatural God of the Bible, it would appear that He has the ability to intervene in the natural realm with creative force.
 The virgin conception, in light of this kind of power, is a reasonable prospect.
+We cannot reject the virgin conception on naturalistic grounds without first examining the larger claims of the Christian Worldview.
+Click To Tweet

 The virgin conception defies naturalistic explanation, but that shouldn’t surprise us.
 Christianity has always argued that the supernatural (the miraculous) is reasonable; Christianity has always challenged naturalism.
 We cannot reject the virgin conception on naturalistic grounds without first examining the larger claims of the Christian Worldview.
 If there is sufficient reason to believe God exists (and created everything from nothing), then the virgin conception is certainly within His power and equally reasonable.